rl1987/trickster.dev/tricksterblog/content/post/sending-mass-dms-on-reddit-through-api.md

 We only have to pass in the praw.ini file section name and PRAW will read credentials from that section.

 To message some users, we first have to have a list of users to message.
-Thus we write a quick script that searches given subreddits by a given search query and saves the results into CSV file.
+Thus we write a quick script that searches given subreddits by a given search query and saves the results into a CSV file.

 ```python
 #!/usr/bin/python3